sunghy28/jhu_crswrk/README.md

-# A Basic FPGA implementation for an MNIST multilayer-perceptron network
+# FPGA Laboratory Repository

-A project to begin my FPGA AI journey.
+Repository to hold the VHDL files I wrote for EN.520.424